Lewy Body & Parkinson Dementia

 - 1-year rule: dementia within 1 year of parkinsonism = DLB; dementia ≥1 year after established parkinsonism = PDD — same α-synuclein Lewy body pathology on a spectrum

-- Neuroleptic sensitivity: even atypical antipsychotics can cause severe/fatal reactions; if absolutely needed → quetiapine (lowest risk) or pimavanserin (FDA-approved for PD psychosis)
+- Neuroleptic sensitivity: even atypical antipsychotics can cause severe/fatal reactions; if absolutely needed → low-dose quetiapine or clozapine (per 2017 DLB consensus); pimavanserin is sometimes used off-label in DLB but is FDA-approved only for PD psychosis

 - Indicative biomarkers: reduced dopamine transporter uptake (DaTscan), abnormal 123I-MIBG cardiac scintigraphy, PSG-confirmed RBD without atonia